nkemdilimjulie/DCI-backend-python-course-2024-till-2025/FRAMEWORK/4.06_USER_AUTH/User-02.md

 -  For each request, we use the resolve function to determine the URL name associated with the current path.
 - If the path doesn't correspond to any URL name, we set current_url_name to None.
 - If the URL isn't protected or the user is authenticated, we continue processing the request through subsequent middleware layers and eventually to the designated view.

+## Web Sessions

+**1. Requests are Stateless:**

+In the world of web technologies, the HTTP protocol, which forms the foundation of data communication on the World Wide Web, is stateless.

+This means that each request from a client to a server is treated as an isolated transaction with no memory of previous requests.

+From the perspective of the server, every request is a new one, without any context from prior interactions.

+**2. Web Sessions:**

+Because HTTP is stateless, there arose a need to maintain some **sort of state** during user interactions on websites, especially for scenarios like online shopping, logging into user accounts, etc.

+This is where web sessions come into play.

+A web session is a mechanism used to store user-specific information on the server side during multiple request-response interactions.

+Sessions can be implemented in various ways, like using cookies, hidden form fields, and server-side session management.

+The purpose is to give the user a continuous experience, as if the server "remembers" them, even though HTTP by nature does not.

+**3. User and State:**

+The "state" refers to any data or information about that user's interaction that we want to maintain across multiple requests.

+This state can include things like login status, items added to a shopping cart, **user preferences**, and more.

+--> while HTTP requests are inherently stateless, web sessions provide a way to maintain state across multiple interactions, ensuring a seamless user experience.

+#### Session Data with Django

+Django does all the hard work of managing session ids.

+The session property of the request object in views can be used to get and set the data.